-The single combed silver greys have 6 points with the middle two being the longest.
+The single combed silver greys have six points with the middle two being the longest.
 The hens have a similar comb though it is allowed to flop over to one side.
-The comb can be susceptible to frostbite more on the males than females, though not as bad as the Andalusians in our experience.
+The comb can be susceptible to frostbite more in the males than females, though not as bad as the Andalusians in our experience.

-All dorkings are short clean legged (no leg feathers) chickens with short pinky-white legs and 5 toes.
-The 5 toes is a giveaway for ID when they are chicks.
-The 5th toe should not touch the ground at all and should be completely separate, not just a branched toe off another toe.
+All dorkings are short clean legged (no leg feathers) chickens with short pinky-white legs and five toes.
+The five toes are a giveaway for ID when they are chicks.
+The fifth toe should not touch the ground at all and should be completely separate, not just a branched toe-off of another toe.

 Silver Grey Dorking Temperament

-We have never had them sit on eggs in the 2 years we have had them, but they apparently will sit on eggs and brood chicks, making excellent mothers.
+- Excellent mothers: We have never had them sit on eggs in the two years we have had them, but they apparently will sit on eggs and brood chicks, making excellent mothers.

 They forage well and will free range in quite a large area.
 They are the most relaxing breed to watch dustbathing or lazing in the sunshine.
 They will disappear into the shade on a hot day.

 Ours have caught mice and frogs and are among the few breeds that would dart through an electric fence to get to the vegetable garden.
 I have read they do not scratch very much, and it is actually true.
 They seem more content to catch large items to devour!